While genetics impact many things relative to good health, it is not the ultimate answer to longevity.

 Staying physically active is essential to health and wellness.
 Exercise of any amount increases oxygen in the body, releases endorphins, and burns unwanted fat.

-People who exercise are generally more optimistic, have tremendous energy, better focus, and less disease in their bodies.
+People who exercise using a rebounder or any other workout equipment are generally more optimistic, have tremendous energy, better focus, and less disease in their bodies.

 Fifteen minutes of daily exercise reap immense benefits.
 Some studies even suggest an extension in life expectancy by three years.

 The body was made and designed to move.

 When forced into a sedentary lifestyle, the body withers, decays, and atrophies.
 Therefore, exercise.

 Consider helping your seniors get the exercise they need, at least 15, perhaps even 30 minutes daily with: